Okinawa Television: Post-reversion

 After the reversion agreement of Okinawa in 1972, the call sign of Okinawa TV was changed from KSDW-TV to JOOF-TV (Note: The calls JOOF were first used in Gifu Prefecture for the first Gifu Broadcasting (GHK), later renamed Radio Tokai.
 The station merged with Kinki Tokai Radio in 1960 creating the current Tokai Radio.
 Kinki Tokai Radio's callsign, JOTF, was used for the Far East Broadcasting Company's station at the time of the reversion, said station shut down in 1984 and was "succeeded" (partly directly) by FM Okinawa.
 By 1972, both callsigns were unused in the mainland.
 The last letter in the calls (F) was mainly used by stations that started broadcasting on AM radio, this is the only such case where the calls were reused by a station that broadcast exclusively by television.), the channel number was changed from channel 10 to channel 8 (192–198 MHz in both systems), and the proportion of color programs increased to 91%.
 This year, Okinawa TV's turnover increased by 43.3%, reaching 950 million yen.
 In 1974, Okinawa Television achieved uninterrupted broadcasting throughout the day.
 In 1981, Okinawa Television began construction of a new headquarters, which was completed in February 1983.
 The new headquarters project cost 2.2 billion yen and has 12 floors above ground, of which floors 3 to 5 are exclusive spaces for Okinawa TV.
-The photo studio is located on the third floor, the news studio and the main control room are located on the fourth floor, and the various business offices are located on the fifth floor.
+The recording studio is located on the third floor, the news studio and the main control room are located on the fourth floor, and the various business offices are located on the fifth floor.
 Beginning in 1987, Okinawa TV produced a long-term documentary series "Okinawa Sends Us Earthlings" to introduce Okinawan immigrants from around the world.
 It was broadcast for 10 years with 135 episodes.
 In 1986, the turnover of Okinawa TV exceeded the turnover of Ryukyu Broadcasting television division for the first time.
 The turnover of Okinawa TV in 1987 reached 4.4 billion yen, which increased nearly five times in the 15 years after the reversion of Okinawa.
 In 1991, Okinawa TV station introduced the satellite news broadcast (SNG) system.